 Not every article is available online, but you can still have convenient access to articles whether they are online or not.
 Here are some options for you.

 UILink checks all our sources of online articles.
-If your article is not available online anywhere, it links directly to the Article Delivery Service.
+If your article is not available online anywhere, it links directly to the Document Delivery Service.

 The Citation Linker, sometimes called an article locator, will only look for articles in online journals, so it won’t tell you if we have your article in print.

-If we have the article you want in our print collection, we’ll scan it for you and deliver it electronically through the Article Delivery/InterLibrary Loan system.
+If we have the article you want in our print collection, we’ll scan it for you and deliver it electronically through the Document Delivery/Interlibrary Loan system.
 If the article you want is not in our collection, we will automatically try to get it for you from another library and deliver it through the system.

 - Set up Google Scholar to connect to the Libraries' subscriptions.

 Once you've set that up, you will see a ViewIt link (which works the same way as the UILink) in the results list if we have an electronic version of that article.

 - You can always just ask a librarian!